Academic Profile : Faculty

 Prof Edson C Tandoc Jr.

-Deputy Chair and Associate Chair, Research
+Associate Chair, Research and Strategy

 Professor, Wee Kim Wee School of Communication and Information